hunor-szombatfalvi/cisco_network_automation/README.md

 passing any function in ssh.py an optional parameter of "dev=1" will enabled status messages to be displayed as the functions are running, this is meant for debugging.

-cisco_ios_parser.py
+#cisco_ios_parser.py

 CLI parsing is bad, mmk? but sometimes you need to do it. cisco_ios_parser.py contains a collection of parsers for differed cisco ios commands.

-the parsers also support the optional parameter of "dev=1" to enable status messages.
+The parsers also support the optional parameter of "dev=1" to enable status messages.

+#roadmap

+encrypted credentials file and saved jobs having the option to run commands to neighboring routers from different source ips (ip where script is running, ip of devices in the netwokr for non-routeble ranges)